 Some states perform better or worse than their reputations suggest:

 Business owners relocating to a no-income-tax state should remember that business insurance regulations and costs also vary by state.
-Review small business insurance options by state to compare both tax and insurance expenses.
+Review small business insurance options by state to compare tax and insurance expenses.

 How Business Type Affects Your State Tax Burden